 Three Petals Cake Studio is not a halal-certified eatery.

 Here’s another home-based business selling Korean rice cakes in Singapore: The Songpyeon House.
-They are known for their flower-shaped rice cakes in pretty pastel shades!
+They are known for their flower-shaped rice cakes in pretty pastel shades.

 Their Box B ($22) is the bestseller: eight pieces of round rice cakes and 10 flower-shaped ones are in each box.
 For the regular rice cakes, you can choose your filling to be Peanut Sesame, Chocolate Chips, or Black Sesame.
 If you can’t make up your mind, just opt for a random mix of all three!
-The flower-shaped rice cakes are packed with sweet honey, and they come in different colours.
+The flower-shaped rice cakes are packed with sweet honey and come in different colours.

-Read more about The Songpyeon House
+Read more about The Songpyeon House.

 Website